F0laf0lu/hngtask2/DOCUMENTATION.md

 ## Endpoints

 ### Create a New Person
-Endpoint `POST /api/`
+Endpoint : `POST /api/`

-Create a new person and add their details to the database.
+Creates a new person and add their details to the database.

-JSON object containing the following fields:
+Request body : JSON object containing the following fields:

-name (string) - The name of the person.
+- name (string) - The name of the person.

-track (string) - The track of the person.
+- track (string) - The track of the person.

-Sample Request
+##### Sample Request:

 ```json
 {